Regulations, Ethics and Registration

-On completion of each weekend the student is required to make a written report ( resumé ) based on the subject matter relative to each module of the training cycle, to be sent by email to one or more of the directors before the following workshop.
-The resumé (equivalent to one page of A4) should contain the student’s understanding of the theoretical content of the weekend and any relevant personal impressions and experiences of the vivencial content of the weekend.
+On completion of each weekend the student is required to make a written report (resumé) based on the subject matter relative to each module of the training cycle, to be sent by email to one or more of the directors before the following workshop.
+The resumé (equivalent to one page of experiences of the vivencial content of the weekend.) should contain the student’s understanding of the theoretical content of the weekend and any relevant personal impressions and

 The unique programme for the training of Biodanza teachers includes 7 methodology workshops:

 These last 7 modules of the training prepare students in the practicalities.

-Besides the theoretical elements time will be spent on the creation and practical facilitating of a Biodanza session and to learning the exercises of the Official IBF List of Biodanza Exercises, Presentations and Music.
+As well as the theoretical elements time will be spent on the creation and practical facilitating of a Biodanza session and learning the exercises of the Official IBF List of Biodanza Exercises, Presentations and Music.

 The emphasis will be on learning to give each exercise its appropriate name, its respective manner of presentation and the respective recommended music as verified by the IBF (CIMEB)- Centre of Investigation of Music and Exercises in Biodanza.

 The requirements for the third year of the full training cycle:

 Within the school this practical work is carried out by groups of the students present.
-Each group of students will create and then give a vivencia during the school weekend .
+Each group of students will create and then give vivencias.
 They will receive feedback about the content of the session from the directors.

 Supervised Practical Training: